-Here the FT provides answers to the big questions about the historic vote and what happens next.
+Here the FT provides answers to the big questions about Brexit and what happens next.

 What is the latest Brexit news?

-The House of Commons has comprehensively rejected the 585-page draft withdrawal treaty that Mrs May agreed with the EU in November as well as on a non-binding political declaration that seeks to lay out the option for talks on longer term ties.
+In January the House of Commons comprehensively rejected - by a record 230 vote margin - the 585-page draft withdrawal treaty that Mrs May agreed with the EU in November as well as on a non-binding political declaration that seeks to lay out the option for talks on longer term ties.
+Because the negotiations with the EU have stalled, this deal remains largely unchanged ahead of Tuesday’s vote.

 The withdrawal treaty governs the terms of Britain’s divorce from the bloc, fixing the country’s Brexit bill of £40bn or more, establishing the rights of EU and UK citizens in each other’s jurisdictions and setting up a transition period that would retain much of the status quo and last until December 31 2020, with a possible extension until December 31 2022.

-The most contentious provision is a so-called backstop that would come into effect at the end of the transition period if no other solution was found to prevent a hard border in the island of Ireland.
+The most contentious provision is the backstop, which would come into effect at the end of the transition period if no other solution was found to prevent a hard border in the island of Ireland.

 This would keep Northern Ireland in the bloc’s single market for goods — and so retain much of the EU’s authority over the province — while including the whole of the UK in a customs union with the bloc.